 “My dream is to one day make a tempranillo that rivals Spain’s best,” says Jones.
 “When we bought our site, I undertook considerable research on soil composition, climate, including diurnal variation and various other factors.
 From a meso-climate perspective, I chose a mix of three clones from the Ribera del Duero region that perfectly suited our site.
 Most clones in Australia come from Portugal if not Valdepeñas, Rioja or the Toro region of Spain.
 To have Ribera clones is very special.
 For me, they produce a more elegant style of Tempranillo with gorgeous colour and unique fruit expression.”

 The first tempranillo came from the 2019 vintage, which Jones made in a Joven style.
 “This young style is rarely experienced outside of Spain,” she says, “with examples of tempranillo in Australia often being big, bold, heavily tannic wines.
 I wanted to show people the diversity of the variety.
-My tempranillo has been a sell out, so this will continue, and my first reserve tempranillo made in 2021 is still in barrel.”
+My tempranillo has been a sell out, so this will continue, and my first reserve tempranillo was made in 2021.”

 While her winemaking is always evolving, it is to the vineyard that Jones points to describe the biggest impact on her approach.
 “Particularly in the winery, I have experienced positive changes with the quality of fruit,” she says.
 “I don’t have to feed ferments because our nitrogen levels are really good, so yeasts are more reliable, fruit flavours are brighter, and the overall stability of the finished product foretells of impressive longevity.
 Over time, we have seen – and tasted – the difference that biologically healthy soil makes to the fruit we grow on our vineyard.
 It does take time, but the rewards are massive and we are excited for things to come.”